walt-id/waltid-ssikit-docs/ecosystems/iota/oidc4vp-profile.md

 * `nonce`: _REQUIRED_.
 This parameter follows the definition given in [[OIDC](#oidc)].
 It is used to securely bind the verifiable presentation(s) provided by the AS to the particular transaction.

+* `state`: _OPTIONAL_.
+State provided by the authorization client, that is passed through to the response.

 A request MUST contain either a `presentation_definition` or a `presentation_definition_uri`.
 Those two ways to request credential presentations are mutually exclusive.
 The wallet MUST refuse any request violating this requirement.

 #### presentation_definition